305 Stone Hall. Tel: 765-496-2631

 Welcome to my site at Purdue University.

-My primary areas of interest are: Gender (and its intersections with race, ethnicity, caste, and class), Social Movements and Transnational Movements, Global Politics (State Power); Development; Research Methods; South Asia (particularly India)
+My primary areas of interest are: Gender (and its intersections with race, ethnicity, caste, and class), Social Movements and Transnational Movements, Higher Education, Global Politics, Development; Research Methods; South Asia (particularly India).

 Subramaniam, Mangala.
 Social Movements: Local, National, and Transnational Contexts (provisional title).
 New York & Cambridge: Cambridge University Press.